 When to use pilot holes and why

-A good rule of thumb is to make it easy on yourself, and drill pilot holes any time you are drilling into wood with a screw.
+A good rule of thumb is to make it easy on yourself and drill pilot holes any time you are drilling into the wood with a screw.
 This creates the perfect space for the screw to properly enter and attach.

 As we know, some woods are harder than others and require different types of screws depending on the project, and then, there are some woods that are more forgiving.
 So you may totally be able to get away without predrill a hole, but not all the time.

 For example, oak’s structure is much more complex than pine, which increases the chances of the wood splitting if pilot holes aren’t used.

 Pilot holes are beneficial in other ways, too:

 - Less force needed when driving in a screw